teambit/docs/docs/getting-started/compose-components/component-ops.md

 import testingImg from './testing.png';
 import builderImg from './builder.png';

-Component operations are made simplified and standardized with [Envs](/envs/overview) and or more specifically through [Env Services](/envs/services).
+Component operations are made simplified and standard with [Envs](/envs/overview) and or more specifically through [Env Services](/envs/services).
 [Env Services](/envs/services) allowing the creation of a [Service](/envs/service) which is meant to make a certain a development operation simplified and standard across all components.
 Examples to services in Bit are: [Compiler](/compiler/overview), [Tester](/tester/overview), [Builder](/builder/overview), [Linter](/linter/overview), [Bundler](/bundler/overview).
 Services are implemented by tool-specific Aspects like [TypeScript](/typescript/overview) or [Jest](/jest/overview) and used from [Env](/envs/env) like [React](/react/overview) or [Node](/node/overview), composing them together to form an entire development experience to a certain type of a component.
 This makes the development of every component simple and standard for all developers regardless to the specific tools used.

 Below chart is demonstrating how a `bit compile` command flows in Bit until invokes the right `TypeScript` compiler which is defined in the component's configured Env.